tnebooks/10th-science/questions/science/nervous-system/impulse.md

 ---
 choices:
-  - "'away from, away from'"
+  - "away from, away from"
-  - "'towards, towards'"
+  - "towards, towards"
-  - "'away from, towards'"
+  - "away from, towards"
 answers:
-  - "'towards, away from'"
+  - "towards, away from"
 ---